Anorov/PySocks/README.md

 `username` - For SOCKS5 servers, this allows simple username / password authentication with the server.
 For SOCKS4 servers, this parameter will be sent as the userid.
 This parameter is ignored if an HTTP server is being used.
-If it is not provided, authentication will not be used (servers may accept unauthentication requests).
+If it is not provided, authentication will not be used (servers may accept unauthenticated requests).

 `password` - This parameter is valid only for SOCKS5 servers and specifies the respective password for the username provided.